OpenVPN for Google Chrome OS

 Full description of Google Chrome OS VPN capabilities is described by Google themselves on this page.

-NB: If you encounter difficulties to connect with OpenVPN, please try to connect to other servers or try alternative ports, especially more "discreet" ones such as TCP 443 or TCP 80.
+NB: If you encounter difficulties to connect with OpenVPN, please try to connect using UDP port 1195 or TCP port 111.
+They both run without LZO compression.
 Please also make sure that the port you are connecting through is fully opened in your firewall/router/network.
 Below, you will find an aggregate of useful guides and articles that will help you troubleshoot your problems, should you have any.

 I cannot find the .ovpn and .crt files necessary for OpenVPN.
 Where are they?